tom-321/ViewSonic-monitor-fix.sh/README.md

-If you have a slow Monitor on your MacBook you can do something like this, to continue working until the monitor's up: there is a tool **displayplacer** for MacOS to switch the monitor so it could be a work around for the 3-5 seconds til the monitors up (for people who use a MacBook).
+If you have a slow Monitor on your MacBook you can do something like this, to continue working until the monitor's up: there is a tool **displayplacer** for MacOS to switch the monitor so it could be a work around for the 3-5 seconds til the monitors up.
 This is the script I wrote:

 ```
 #!/bin/bash